3. Elaborate the YAML for the CIF, using ready-made files#

 pressure_unit: hPa

-The only available type of chemical schemes so far is for photolysis with tabulated Js, the chemical scheme being pre-computed (see step 2).
+The only available chemical scheme type is photolysis with tabulated Js, with the scheme pre-computed (see step 2).

 chemistry :